Building Apps with Pokemon, SpaceX, and GraphQL Studio

 [00:36:17.21] - Sam Hill Yeah.

-[00:36:39.19] - Lucia Cerchie Soup is the best, but we can accommodate tacos as well.
+[00:36:39.19] - Lucia Cerchie Sushi is the best, but we can accommodate tacos as well.

-[00:36:43.13] - Sam Hill Yeah, right, Here we go.
+[00:36:43.13] - Sam Hill Yeah, right, here we go.

-[00:36:44.15] - Lucia Cerchie El Taquito.
+[00:36:44.15] - Lucia Cerchie Ooh, El Taquito.

-[00:37:03.11] - Lucia Cerchie So I like that there was a little typo there because that.
-That like, represents holes in the walls.
-In my heart, it's like very.
-Just the best food comes out of those, like a whole.
+[00:37:03.11] - Lucia Cerchie So I like that there was a little typo there because that represents holes in the walls in my heart.
+It's like, just the best food comes out of those, like a hole in the wall.

-[00:37:16.02] - Sam Hill And it shows that the data is real because we wouldn't.
-We wouldn't fake.
+[00:37:16.02] - Sam Hill Yeah, and it shows that the data is real because we wouldn't fake that.

-[00:37:20.04] - Lucia Cerchie Yeah, that would be a lot of work.
+[00:37:20.04] - Lucia Cerchie Yeah, that would be a lot of work too.

 [00:37:23.29] - Sam Hill Yeah.